Import / Export

 The exported image is always square but you can set how big you would like it to be in pixels.

 Sometimes it is useful to see the actual values for events in a file.
 You can export a CSV file which contains the events organized as a table which can be viewed with an excel-like program.
 All values are the values of Floreada's internal representation of the events which may differ trivially from the values contained within the fcs file.
 For example, a file may store event values as integers, whereas Floreada stores ALL values as floating point numbers.
-Therefore there may be a very tiny difference between the two, and if there is a difference it is almost certainly negligable.
+Therefore, there may be a very tiny difference between the two, and if there is a difference it is almost certainly negligible.

 If the file has a compensation matrix, you can selected this option to export the compensated event values rather than uncompensated values.